gigaflow-vswitch/gigaflow-documentation/docs/installation.md

 ### Hardware Requirements

-The physical resources required on each machine are labeled on above [figure](#testbed-figure).
+- **CPU**: Intel Xeon Platinum 8358P (64 cores) @ 2.60GHz
+- **Memory**: 512 GB RAM
+- **SmartNIC**
+    - Intel XL710 (10/40G), Dual-port (_for software-only Gigaflow_)
+    - Xilinx Alveo U250 FPGA (_hardware offload, support coming soon!_)

 !!!
 Tip

+    The memory and CPU requirements might seem bloated because of the test setup used for experiments.
+You should be able to run with much fewer resources (e.g. 16 cores, 16GB RAM) as long as the Intel XL710 10/40G SmartNICs are available.

+!!!
+Info

-    These three machines can also be VMs running on the same physical host.
+    These machines can also be VMs running on the same physical host.
 The experiments in the paper were performed where the **Ansible** orchestrator was running on the same machine as `gvs` but it could also run on the `tgen` or the collector machine.
 The collector can be the same VM/machine running `gvs` or `tgen`.
-Finally, the memory and CPU requirements might seem bloated because of the test setup used for experiments.
-You should be able to run with much fewer resources (e.g. 16 cores, 16GB RAM) as long as the Intel XL710 10/40G NICs are available.

 ## Workloads
 To evaluate a virtual switch, you need some packet pipeline rulesets and matching traffic traces.